UnionInternationalCheminsdeFer/OSDM/getting-started.md

     {
         "confirmedRefundOfferId": "<offer_id>"
     }
     ```

    **Again, that's it**

-## Next Steps
+## Where to Go From Here

 This short introduction should help you getting started and assure you that OSDM is simple to use.
-While it's simple to use it's powerful to handle night trains, thru fares, passes and complex exchange processes on yielded.
+While it's simple to use it's powerful to handle all kind of night trains, thru fares, passes and complex exchange processes on yielded products.

 To fully understand OSDM we recommend you to have a look at the [specification](../spec/), especially the [model](../spec/models) and the [processes](../spec/processes) pages.
 A good start is also to study the [API](https://app.swaggerhub.com/apis-docs/schlpbch/uic-90918_10_osdm/1.3.0-rc1) itself.
 Or you can ask the OSDM technical group for an introduction.